NagyD/SDLPoP/doc/Readme.txt

 If you use this method, only the files different from the original V1.0 data are required in the mod's folder.
 To choose which mod from the "mods/" folder to play, do one of the following:
 * Open SDLPoP.ini and change the 'levelset' option to the name of the mod's folder.
-* Use the command line option "mod", like so: prince.exe mod "Mod Name" Hall-of-Fame and saved game files will also be placed in the mod's folder.
+* Use the command line option "mod", like so: `prince mod "Mod Name"`

+Hall-of-Fame and saved game files will also be placed in the mod's folder.

 Another way to play a mod is to start the game while the current directory is the mod's directory.